 How are sales content management systems used?

-Sales content management systems provides a solution for managers to improve sales team efficiency by streamlining sales collateral and increasing productivity for the sales process.
+Sales content management systems provide a solution for managers to improve sales team efficiency by streamlining sales collateral and increasing productivity for the sales process.
 Here are some of the use cases for a sale content management system:

 Sharing and presenting content

-High end content management systems recommend content to share with a prospect or lead based on their persona and stage in the sales cycle.
+High-end content management systems recommend content to share with a prospect or lead based on their persona and stage in the sales cycle.
 Some systems can also integrate with email clients allowing content to be sent directly from the salesperson’s email window.